Airlie - Whitsundays

 Airlie - Whitsundays displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-The latest Census revealed that in Airlie - Whitsundays, 64.5% of dwellings were houses, with the remaining 35.6% being semi-detached homes, apartments, or other types.
-In contrast, Non-Metro Qld had 74.7% houses and 25.3% other dwellings.
+In Airlie - Whitsundays, as per the latest Census evaluation, 64.5% of dwellings were houses, with the remaining 35.6% comprising semi-detached homes, apartments, and other types.
+This distribution differs from Non-Metro Qld's 74.7% houses and 25.3% other dwellings.
 Home ownership in Airlie - Whitsundays stood at 24.5%, with mortgaged properties at 34.9% and rented ones at 40.6%.
 The median monthly mortgage repayment was $1,733, higher than Non-Metro Qld's average of $1,700.
-The median weekly rent in Airlie - Whitsundays was $370, slightly above Non-Metro Qld's figure of $350.
-Nationally, mortgage repayments averaged $1,863 and rents were $375 per week.
+The median weekly rent figure in Airlie - Whitsundays was $370, compared to Non-Metro Qld's $350.
+Nationally, mortgage repayments were lower at $1,863 and rents were less at $375.

 Frequently Asked Questions - Housing